Online therapy for sex addiction, Canadian licence

 Individualized treatment

 I adapt my approach based on what works for an individual.
 The type of work may need to change over time.
-Especially if something explosive has come out, the focus will initially be on damage control and dealing with acute stress.
+Especially if there has been an explosive revelation, the focus will initially be on damage control and dealing with acute stress.
 After that there is a shift towards working with the underlying causes, while continuing to take care of practical problems and forming new habits.
 I use Cognitive Behavioral Therapy, Acceptance and Commitment Therapy and when required, other well-researched methods.

 Do 12-Step programs help?

-Most of my clients have had no interest in 12-step programs, or have tried them and not liked them; but others find them very helpful, and a few have enlisted my help to work the steps.
-However I caution against programs that demand total abstinence except with the spouse; sexual frustration is never going to be a cure for excessive focus on sex.
-Besides, one of the objectives in therapy is be in control of one's own life; for this reason, each person needs to determine their own therapy objectives or definition of sobriety.
+Most of my clients have stayed away from 12-step programs, or have tried them and not liked them; but others find them very helpful, and I have sometimes helped a client to work the steps.
+I do caution against programs that demand total abstinence except with the spouse; I don't believe sexual frustration is ever going to work as a cure for excessive focus on sex.
+Besides, one of the objectives in therapy is be in control of one's own life; for this reason, each person needs to determine their own therapy goals/definition of sobriety.

 This happy couple has rebuilt their relationship and their sex life through psychotherapy. busy Middle-aged couple prefers to do their marital therapy by video.
 This young couple is stronger and more in love than ever after getting past sexual acting out